Call our licensed insurance agents (TTY 711)

 What Do Medicare Part A and Part B Premiums Cover?

-Medicare has different parts and plans, but the most common is Original Medicare (Parts A and B).
-Parts A and B are available to all Americans 65 years of age and older and individuals under 65 with certain disabilitiesA disability is a restriction or lack of ability (resulting from an impairment) to perform an activity in the manner or within the range considered normal for a human being.
+Medicare Parts A and B, also known as Original Medicare, are available to U.S. adults who are 65 years of age and older or who have certain disabilitiesA disability is a restriction or lack of ability (resulting from an impairment) to perform an activity in the manner or within the range considered normal for a human being.
 The Social Security Administration judges disability — and whether you qualify for financial assistance — based on whether you can work. .

 Parts A and B provide different coverage: